Introduction to the Benefits of Deadlifts

 - Your head should be in a neutral position, so keep your chin tucked a bit.

-- Your hips and knees are below your shoulders, do not hunch your back.
+- Your hips and knees are below your shoulders, again, do not round your back.

-- Hold a full breath into your abdominal to create more stability in your core.
+- Hold a full breath into your abdomen to create more stability in your core.

 - This applies to squats and deadlifts to create a firm, stable core.